Azure-Samples/ms-identity-javascript-nodejs-tutorial/1-Authentication/1-sign-in/README.md

         req.session.homeAccountId = "";
 ```

-Then, creates and encodes a state object to pass with an authorization code request.
+Then, it creates and encodes a state object to pass with an authorization code request.
 The object is passed to the `state` parameter as a means of controlling the application flow.
-For more information, see [Pass custom state in authentication requests using MSAL.js](https://docs.microsoft.com/azure/active-directory/develop/msal-js-pass-custom-state-authentication-request).
+For more information, see [Pass custom state in authentication requests using MSAL](https://docs.microsoft.com/azure/active-directory/develop/msal-js-pass-custom-state-authentication-request).

 ```javascript
       // sign-in as usual